tarantool/doc/doc/1.7/book/box/box_index.rst

         ``{1234, 'abcd'}``).
 Each part of a key will be compared to each part of an index key.

+        The returned tuples will be in order by index key value, or by the hash of the index key value if index type = 'hash'.
+If the index is non-unique, then duplicates will be secondarily in order by primary key value.
+The order will be reversed if the iterator type is 'LT' or 'LE' or 'REQ'.

         .. _box_index-iterator-types:

         **Iterator types for TREE indexes**